mimi2020/mimi2020/README.md

-- 👋 Hi, I’m Rim chebbi a software ingineer and a mern developper
+- 👋 Hi, I’m Rim chebbi a fullstack developer & a trainer
 - 👀 I’m interested in all news about the projects of MERN stack and JS stack